ThomasQTruong/AnimalsTD/README.md

 Darren Manalo

 ## Info
-- Map/Enemies/Towers/Stats are test variants.
-- Stats vary based on difficulty.
-- Enemies follow the track.
-- Can place towers.
+- Defend yourself against herds of wild ~~animals~~ cats!
+  - (Insert image of cats).
+- Purchase a variety of towers from the shop to defend.
+  - (Insert image of shop UI).
-- Can right-click to cancel.
+- Upgrade your towers to become stronger.
-- Has placement visualization.
+  - (Insert image of upgrade UI).
+- Choose from a selection of maps (only one currently).
+  - (Insert image of map selection).
+- Challenge yourself with different difficulties.
-- Cannot place ontop of Shop UI.
+  - (Insert image of difficulties UI).
-- Cannot go negative in money (does not place).
-  - Can still see placement visualization with insufficient balance.
-- Prof. Eger: works.
-  - Does actually shoot.
-  - Costs $250.
-- Can sell towers (80% money back).

 ## Plans
-- Create actual towers/enemies/map.
+- Implement proper towers (non-discord image towers).
+- Implement tower stats UI.
-  - Implement splash damage towers.
+- Implement explosion damage towers.
 - Balance the prices, health, and damage.

-## Completed Plans
-- Create main menu.
-- Implement tower upgrades.
-- Implement pierce attacks.
-- Make Shop UI prettier.
-- Prevent placement on the track.
-- Implement auto next round.
-- Create Easy/Normal/Hard difficulties.
-- Implement game over.
-- Reconfigure the rounds and add more rounds.
-  - Want to create a good algorithm for near-infinite rounds.

 ## Credits
 #### Development Guide(s)